Data-driven Cloud Clustering via a Rotationally Invariant Autoencoder: The RICC Autoencoder Method

 \subsection{Autoencoder Network Architecture}

 The autoencoder~\cite{kramer1991nonlinear,goodfellow2016deep,Hinton2011TransformingA,Hinton94AEscience} is a widely accepted unsupervised learning method that learns to convert input images first to a compact lower-dimensional ``latent space" representation and then from that representation to an output, in a way that minimizes the difference between input and output: the reconstruction loss.
-An autoencoder typically uses a symmetric encoder-decoder architecture (see Fig.~\ref{fig:autoencoder}), with the encoder $E$ extracting essential information from high-dimensional inputs into a lower dimensional intermediate layer, the \emph{latent representation}, and the decoder $D$ then approximating the inputs from the latent representation.
+An autoencoder typically uses a symmetric encoder-decoder architecture (see Fig.~\ref{fig:autoencoder}), with the encoder $E$ extracting essential information from high-dimensional inputs into a lower-dimensional intermediate layer, the \emph{latent representation}, and the decoder $D$ then approximating the inputs from the latent representation.
 The decoder restores the original data from $h$, a latent representation at the bottleneck layer, where the input data $X = \{x_1, \cdots, x_n\}$ are encoded as $z = E(X)$, such that $\hat{X} = D(z)$.

 Training an autoencoder network generates a model capable of restoring the principal patterns of the original structure in an unsupervised manner.
-Because a trained autoencoder retains only relevant features in the latent representation, omitting noise in the inputs, such networks are commonly used as a preprocessing tool~\cite{Caron2018DeepCF} prior to image processing tasks such as clustering or regression, anomaly detection~\cite{Sakurada14Anom}, denoising~\cite{Vincent2008ExtractingAC}, and inpainting~\cite{Pathak2016ContextEF,Suganuma2018ExploitingTP}.
+Because a trained autoencoder retains only relevant features in the latent representation, omitting noise in the inputs, such networks are commonly used as a preprocessing tool~\cite{Caron2018DeepCF} prior to image processing tasks such as clustering or regression, anomaly detection~\cite{Sakurada14Anom}, \Erase{denoising~\cite{Vincent2008ExtractingAC}}, and inpainting~\cite{Pathak2016ContextEF,Suganuma2018ExploitingTP}.
 In addition, autoencoders have been applied successfully to a wide variety of image recognition problems~\cite{Caron2018DeepCF} via clustering and classification of the compact representation.
+A variety of autoencoder architectures and learning metrics have been developed; recent popular examples are the variational autoencoder~\cite{Kingma2014AutoEncodingVB}, which approximates a continuous latent space to generate new data, and the denoising autoencoder~\cite{Vincent2008ExtractingAC}, which reconstructs corrupted structures in the original data so that the model gains robustness.
+In this study, we use a convolutional autoencoder with orthodox end-to-end training, as our goal is simply to extract features into the low-dimensional embedding.